-Following the BayArena’s inauguratation of its multimedia lounge "Heimspiel" (home match), its highly modern technology and architecture designed by facts and fiction, a new challenge awaited: the design and implementation of Leverkusen’s fan pub “Schwadbud“ (Cologne dialect for “talking shop”) established a pivotal point for Bayer 04’s new world of experience.
+Following the BayArena’s inauguratation of its multimedia lounge "Heimspiel" (home match), its highly modern technology and architecture designed by facts and fiction, a new challenge is ahead: the design and implementation of Leverkusen’s fan pub “Schwadbud“ (Cologne dialect for “talking shop”) established a pivotal point for Bayer 04’s new world of experience.
 The pub was intended to become a meeting place and contact point for the fans taking over from the former pub with the same name accommodated in the small Ulrich-Haberland stadium in the 80s.

-Within a few months of planning work, the premises of a wine restaurant situated on the east side of the stadium were converted into a place for brand communication, club history, and fan culture.
+Within a few months of planning work, the rooms of a wine restaurant situated on the east side of the stadium were converted into a place for brand communication, club history, and fan culture.
 The exciting history of the first division club has been brought to life on 500 square metres with exhibits, media stations, and photographs.

-A smooth transition between the exhibition space and fan home has been achieved: the classic stadium stand serves as a showcase, the regulars’ table turns out to be a storyteller at second glance, and by taking a selfie the guests can immortalise themselves on an over-dimensional screen at the entrance.
+A smooth transition between the exhibition space and fan home has been achieved: the classic stadium stand serves as a showcase, the regulars’ table turns out to be a storyteller at second glance, and by taking a selfie the guests can perpetuate themselves on an over-dimensional screen at the entrance.
 The true fans feel particularly at home in the ‘living room’ surrounded by historic photographs never seen before in such multitude.